flyingmachine/brave-clojure-web/content/10-writing-macros.md

 thoroughly examine how to write macros starting with basic examples and moving up in complexity.
-We'll close by donnig our make-believe caps, pretending that we run an online potion store and using non-trivial macros to validate customer orders and perform data transformations.
+We'll close by donnig our make-believe caps, pretending that we run an online potion store and using macros to validate customer orders.

 By the end of the chapter, you'll understand: